SUPPORTING CLEAN ENERGY OPTIONS

 Battery Energy Storage

 In Maryland, Potomac Edison is implementing two battery energy storage projects in response to the state's Energy Storage Pilot Program, which was established in 2019 to examine new technologies that could have a transformative impact on electric distribution systems.
-The program required all investor-owned electric utilities to submit at least two energy storage proposals to the Maryland Public Service Commission for consideration.
+The program allowed all investor-owned electric utilities to submit at least two energy storage proposals to the Maryland Public Service Commission for consideration.

 - In December 2022, we became the first utility to complete a project under Maryland’s program, pairing battery energy storage with two new electric vehicle (EV) fast-charging stations and one Level 2 charging station in Frederick County.
-Because fast-charging stations create significant demand on electric grids, the bundling of the storage system with fast chargers will allow Potomac Edison to study how energy storage can help minimize the impact of such demand spikes on its network.
+Because fast-charging stations create significant demand on electric grids, the bundling of the energy storage system with fast chargers will allow Potomac Edison to study how energy storage can help minimize the impact of such demand spikes on its network.

 - The second project, a 1.75-megawatt battery energy storage project planned for Allegany County, will provide back-up power to more than 1,000 customers during outages, enhancing service reliability in an area west of the town of Hancock.
-That project is expected to be in service in early 2024.
+That project is expected to be in service in 2024.